AlpBilgin/notes/git.md

 git diff-index --quiet HEAD || git commit -m "Jenkins automatic update commit"

 second command is only reached if first command spits out a difference

+## from SO

+1

+ignore commited files

+add to .gitignore
+git -rm --cached /path/to/file